cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 [image]

 Once your Ingress application is deployed.
-It will create an Application Load Balancer You can check out the load balancer named with k8s-three.
+It will create an Application Load Balancer You can check out the load balancer named with k8s-ingress.
 [image]

 Now, Copy the ALB-DNS and go to your Domain Provider in my case AWS Route 53 is the domain provider.

-Go to DNS and add a CNAME type with hostname backend then add your ALB in the Answer and click on Save
+CREATE A-records using DNS service in aws [Route53]

+AWS management console
+Route 53
+Hosted zones, select the DNS
+create record
+Record name = quizapp .cloudcorehub.com
+Route traffic to = Alias to Application and Classic Load Balancer US EAST 1
+Choose the LoadBalancer from cluster deployment
+Create Record

+Share the quizapp.cloudcorehub.com

-Note: I have created a subdomain backend.cloudcorehub.com [image]
+Note: I have created a subdomain quizapp.cloudcorehub.com [image]

 You can see all 4 application deployments in the below snippet.